Pages

 Type git commit

-// *********** Clone existing github repository
+// *********** Clone existing github repository with username and token

 git clone https://github.com/davidpasek/math4kids